jiang718/GoogleCloudPubSub/README.md

 # GoogleCloudPubSub
 This is a project simulating pubsub system using google cloud API and golang.<br />

 Before follow the instruction, please make sure that you are using bash for your machine.
-Please look for alternative commands for "export". <br/>
+If not, please look for alternative commands for "export". <br/>

 1: Install GoogleCloud SDK
 ```